Oregon State vs. Utah State LA Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Utah State Stats and Trends

-- Utah State has nine wins against the spread in 13 games this season.
+- Utah State has nine wins against the spread in 13 games this year.

-- The Aggies have been underdogs by 7.5 points or more four times this year and have covered the spread twice.
+- The Aggies have covered the spread twice this year when underdogs by 7.5 points or more (in four chances).

-- Utah State's games this year have hit the over six times in 13 opportunities (46.2%).

-- Utah State is 9-1 against the spread and 10-0 overall in games when it scores more than 25.9 points.
+- Utah State is 9-1 against the spread and 10-0 overall when the team records more than 25.9 points.

 - The Aggies rack up 63.7 more yards per game (451.5) than the Beavers allow (387.8).

-- When Utah State piles up over 387.8 yards, the team is 7-2 against the spread and 8-1 overall.
+- Utah State is 7-2 against the spread and 8-1 overall when the team amasses more than 387.8 yards.

-- The Aggies have turned the ball over three more times (19 total) than the Beavers have forced a turnover (16) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.